A new version of this title is now part of my new book, 'The Secular Fundamentalist'.

 Liberal humanitarians have got away with inflating negatives in our history by fudging the occasional massacre into systematic genocide, shamelessly conflating race with ethnicity and/or culture, fudging racism with any negative construction of indigenous behavior/culture, and signally failing to differentiate the neo-Nazi aryanist/exclusionist assumptions and practices of South Africa's apartheid and similar in the Southern US states until the 1960s, and Australian assimilationism.

 Nor did they give the wretched nineteenth century new order colonial apparatchiks and missionaries any credit for their vain attempts to produce some kind of route out of the hole that indigenous society was helping dig for itself, that would historically maroon much of it to this very day.
-It has been all too easy to criticise them after the event, nail them as wicked oppressors and characterize their indigenous interlocutors as helpless victims who couldn’t possibly be responsible for anything or helped themselves positively in any way.
+It has been all too easy to criticize them after the event, nail them as wicked oppressors and characterize their indigenous interlocutors as helpless victims who couldn’t possibly be responsible for anything or helped themselves positively in any way.

 If there had been a few more Unaipons and Nicols’s, it would have made a huge difference.
 It doesn’t take many to create a community of achievement that succors and cultivates its internal creativity, the force of its ideas and its capacity to influence others around it.
 The world must have sometimes felt like a very lonely place for those men.